 Structure and dynamics of tornado-like prominences

 The existence of tornado-like prominences (‘tornadoes’) is one of the major puzzles of our understanding of the solar corona.
 Observations from the EUV to the infrared reveal complex plasma motions which are difficult to interpret due to projection effects and lack of information about the magnetic field supporting the plasma.
 These dynamic structures are often associated with prominence legs (above the solar limb) or filament barbs (on the solar disk).
 They’ve also been associated to prominence eruptions.
 They represent essential case studies for deepening our understanding of the Sun’s corona.

-The goal of the project is to examine the temperature, density and velocity of the plasma for several well-observed tornadoes using multi-wavelength data, and to identify the mechanisms responsible for the observed shapes of optically thick line profiles in UV and EUV by comparing them with those computed from 2D NLTE radiative transfer models.
+A goal of this project is to examine the temperature, density and velocity of the plasma for several well-observed tornadoes using multi-wavelength data, and to identify the mechanisms responsible for the observed shapes of optically thick line profiles in UV and EUV by comparing them with those computed from 2D NLTE radiative transfer models.
 Another goal is to examine the association with prominence eruptions and identify which mechanisms may be responsible for triggering the eruption.

 The student will work on EUV-UV-optical-submm imaging and spectroscopy of tornado-like prominences, and on Non-LTE radiative transfer modelling of tornado-like prominences.
 The student will hereby develop advanced knowledge of solar prominence physics, spectral line formation, radiative transfer modelling, solar data analysis and solar spectroscopy.